 Words with regular and irregular spelling patterns, both familiar 2 marks and less familiar are spelt correctly.
 Most common and familiar words are spelt correctly.
-Spelling errors mostly occur in words with irregular spelling patterns but do not impede communication.
-1 mark The number of spelling errors means communication is not achieved.
+Spelling 1 mark errors mostly occur in words with irregular spelling patterns but do not impede communication.
+The number of spelling errors means communication is not 0 marks achieved.

+Register and format

+Choice of language, register, structure and format are effective and suitable for purposes and audience.
+2 marks Language, register and format are mostly suitable for the purpose of the task, but there are some errors or omissions.
+1 mark Register and format are not appropriate to the task.
 0 marks

-Register and format Choice of language, register, structure and format are effective and suitable for purposes and audience 2 marks Language, register and format are mostly suitable for the purpose of the task, but there are some errors or omissions 1 mark Register and format are not appropriate to the task 0 marks

 Total Marks Available 18 marks

 Pass Mark for Task 3 12 marks

-(of which at least
+(of which at least 4

-4 marks must be
+marks must be

 achieved for

 punctuation,

-grammar and
+spelling and

-spelling)
+grammar)